Semioscopis avellanella - 23rd March 2026 - Bow Wood - Clive Ashton

 ID pointers: Fairly distinctively patterned.
 The forewing is light grey, finely speckled blackish with prominent longitudinal black streaks running from the wing base, then bending towards the costa.

-Flight Period: March / April / – One generation – March – April – an early spring species Moth Activity: Nocturnal – and is attracted to light Photographed: No – Photographed By: Not Recorded
+Flight Period: March / April – One generation – March – April – an early spring species Moth Activity: Nocturnal – and is attracted to light Photographed: Yes – Photographed By: Clive Ashton © All Rights Reserved

 Wingspan: 20-26mm